Keeping the Home Dry with a Dehumidifier

 - Prevents mildew and mold growth

-Just by turning a dehumidifier on, homeowners are actively working to reduce mold growth in the home.
+Just by turning a dehumidifier on, homeowners are actively working to reduce mold growth in their homes.
 The unit works to pull in the moist air from the room and blows it through an extracting material.
 Most dehumidifiers use desiccant as the main extracting material.
 The desiccant is then left wet, and the dry air is pushed back out into the room.
 Then, the unit works to blow the desiccant dry to prepare for the next cycle.

 Common Types of Dehumidifiers